 This window, by default, shows the items in the current month according to the date and time set on your computer.
 To switch to another month, select it in the Month Menu, or use the left/right arrow buttons on the Expense/Income Window, or use the left/right arrow keys on the keyboard.
 In TinyBooks Pro, it's really easy to move around...just use the LEFT and RIGHT arrow keys to move around from month to month, and the UP and DOWN arrow keys to move up and down the list of transactions in any month.

-NOTE: I created this step-by-step tutorial in April of 2013, but chose to create a set of books for this tutorial as it were 2014, using a standard January to December fiscal year.
-So in my case, TinyBooks Pro chose to show me January 2014 when the document was first opened.
+NOTE: I created this step-by-step tutorial in July of 2016, but chose to create a set of books for this tutorial as if it were 2018, using a standard January to December fiscal year.
+So in my case, TinyBooks Pro chose to show me January 2018 when the document was first opened.
 If you are going through this tutorial at a different time (or with a different choice of fiscal year), TinyBooks Pro might show you a different month than you'll see here.

 By the way, did you try to move around from month to month using the LEFT and RIGHT arrow keys?
-If so, you might have noted that TinyBooks Pro shows you the month and year with colorful background on the top left of the window.
+If not, try it now!
+You might note that TinyBooks Pro shows you the month and year with colorful background on the top left of the window.
 In TinyBooks Pro, each month can be associated with a different color.
 You can accept the default colors, or customize them yourself.
 Personally, I prefer a different color for each month, but if you are using TinyBooks Pro to handle the books of many different companies, you might want to have all months show the same color for one company, and a different color for all months of a different company.
 (See the "Customize Monthly Colors..." item in the Utility Menu for more info.)

 In this tutorial, we're not going to get heavily involved with taxes, since taxes are handled very differently for so many people in different states, provinces and countries around the world.
 But, before we go on, I do want to at least mention where you'd enter the types of taxes that you might have to deal with depending on where you live.
 This kind of information is customized using the Company Name and Tax Information dialog.
 This can be found in the TinyBooks Pro Utility Menu.
 You should see a dialog that looks something like this...